Hannalysis/100DaysOfCode/README.md

 Today I continued my efforts on the Etch a Sketch project, and pushed my changes here: [odin-etch-a-sketch](https://github.com/Hannalysis/odin-etch-a-sketch)

-I improved my initial grid generation loop; rather than spitting out 16 boxes in a line, I madea a nested loop to generate 4 boxes inside another div, named row - which would also run 4 times in total for the 16x16 grid.
+I improved my initial grid generation loop; rather than spitting out 16 boxes in a line, I made a nested loop to generate 4 boxes inside another div, named row - which would also run 4 times in total for the 16x16 grid.
 I then made the rows flex to make the grid form appropriately, and added basic visuals to the boxes so they could be seen.

 I followed it up with the next step - adding colour trails to the boxes with hover and the _addEventLister_ function.
-I initially got it running by accessing the div elements...however I realised it was also targetting the row divs (visually would have been passable however I curved my box edges so it was obvious).
+I initially got it running by accessing the div elements...however I realised it was also targeting the row divs (visually would have been passable however I curved my box edges so it was obvious).
 It took a while to get the code running when I switched out div for class name, as the addEventListener refused to run against an HTML collection object.
 So I had to create an array to pass through each html item, and then code worked as intended!

 ------------